3 New Year’s Resolutions to Ensure a Great Year

 Resolve to Never Again Blame Anyone Else for Anything You Don’t Have

 This one is tough.
-It is so tempting to put the blame on someone else for our lot in life.
+It is so tempting to blame someone else for our lot in life.
 I didn’t fail life; life failed me.

 Blaming someone else, even if it could be argued that the situation is their fault, does us no good.
 It gives someone else the power.
 It renders us helpless to our own well-being.
 Pardon my Frances, but that would just suck.